-We offer full-time and part-time (10 hours a week or more) internships throughout the year.
+We offer full-time and part-time (15 hours a week or more) internships.
 Our nonpaying internship program gives students an opportunity to find out more about planning from a county planning perspective.
 Our staff serves the county commissioners and a nine-member planning board as well as an open space board and a farmland preservation board.
 We provide advisory services to the county's 62 municipalities.

 Interns are given an opportunity to work with one or more of our six planning sections.

 - Community Planning - Professional planning assistance to municipalities for comprehensive planning, special studies, zoning ordinance revisions, and general planning

 - County Planning - Census data analysis, county comprehensive plan implementation, land use trends, and farmland preservation